 CT angiography and MRI thorax are the best diagnostic modalities that could identify the arteria lusoria.

-The word lusoria comes from the Greek phrase lusus naturae, meaning "freak of nature", which refers to the anomalous course of the artery 1.
+The word lusoria comes from the Latin phrase lusus naturae, meaning "freak of nature", which refers to the anomalous course of the artery 1.